-Vertigo, dizziness, spinning, wooziness, imbalance, tilting environment, off-balance, light-headedness, ear fullness, nausea, falls, motion sickness: what do these words have in common?
-They are all symptoms or terms that may be associated with a vestibular (inner ear) disorder.
+Vertigo, general dizziness, balance problems, frequent falls, nausea, feeling light-headed, motion sickness: what do all these things have in common?
+They are all symptoms that may be associated with a vestibular (inner ear) disorder.

-- Decrease frequency, intensity and duration of vertigo or dizziness
+- Decrease the frequency, intensity, or duration of their vertigo or dizziness

 - Improve balance

 - Decrease side effects like headaches, nausea, light-headedness, etc.

 - Develop compensatory strategies to cope with dizziness, disequilibrium, and anxiety

 Many vestibular patients are reassured by the techniques and treatments prescribed by their physical therapists.
 It can be comforting to know that these disorienting symptoms are able to be treated quickly by therapists, in a painless and noninvasive manner.

 Techniques like Epley's maneuver are specific, strategic movements of the head and upper body that can be used to prevent dizziness.
 Often used in BPPV patients, vertigo and dizziness can sometimes be corrected in 2-3 therapy sessions when performed successfully.

 Supervised movement of the head and eyes can improve a patient's tolerance to motion.
 Gaze stabilization exercises can help people maintain optimal vision while their head is moving.